GIPdA/ArduinoQbs/README.md

 #### Working yet:
 - Teensy compilation and uploading using genuine Teensy Loader (all Teensy 3.x boards)
-- AVR compilation **but not uploading** (not yet implemented)
+- AVR compilation and uploading (only pro mini supported yet, other boards will come)

 ### Multiplatform

-As of now, paths are hard-coded for macOS, it is on the todo list to support Windows and Linux.
+Compilation and upload should work on all Arduino-supported platforms, but only macOS has been tested yet (defaults paths to Arduino resources on other platforms than macOS are still to be validated).

+**Upload may not work under Windows due to the current use of scripts, this is on the todo list.**

 ## Requirements